surendrachoudhary/my-leetcode-solution/289-game-of-life/Notes.md

 <h2>game-of-life Notes</h2><hr>This is solved by only me.
-A few days before I was not that good at the matrix and now i am doing very well in it.
+A few days before I was not that good at the matrix and now I am doing very well in it.